agl-c/deid2_dpsyn/README.md

 # DPSyn: a quick start tutorial
 ## What is DPsyn?
 We present DPSyn, an algorithm for synthesizing microdata for data analysis while satisfying differential privacy.
-Besides, inspired by the access to a public dataset in the 20deID2 competition, in some cases (which is decided by specific method_decision algorithm), we turn to the public dataset instead of the dp-tackled private one to generate the query answer.
+Besides, inspired by the access to a public dataset in the 20deID2 competition, in some cases (which is decided by specific method_decision algorithm), we turn to the public dataset instead of the privatized one to generate the query answer.

-TODO: the following might be too detailed.
 ### For your convenience, with a dataset (whose privacy you want to protect), you can:
 * directly choose to use the DPsyn algorithm to generate a private dataset;
 ### Further, with another public dataset for reference, you can: